ArchipelagoMW/Archipelago/worlds/khrecom/docs/en_Kingdom Hearts RE Chain of Memories.md

 ###Items

-World Unlocks, Key of Rewards for each floor, Enemy Cards, and card sets are shuffled into the item pool.
+World Unlocks, Key to Rewards for each floor, Enemy Cards, and Card Sets are shuffled into the item pool.

-Card sets are comprised of a card type and a value range.
+Card Sets are comprised of a card type and a value range.
 For example, you might receive Blizzard 4-6, which means you receive Blizzard 4, Blizzard 5, and Blizzard 6.

 ###Locations